AndrewG13/MiniIncidentETL/README.md

 # MiniIncidentETL
-RadarFirst Interview Exercise - Andrew Giardina
+Interview Exercise - Andrew Giardina

 MiniIncidentETL is a CLI tool created in Go that will convert an appropriate JSON file into CSV format.